Glenturret: A portrait

 Tasting Notes:

-- Nose: Windswept peat, caramelized toffee, dried raisins, vanilla pudding, dark chocolate orange
+- Nose: Windswept peat, caramelized toffee, dried raisins, vanilla custard, dark chocolate orange

 - Palate: Warm oak, sea salt, dark fruits, sweet ripe oranges